doctorMcbob/automata_security/README.md

 # automata_security
 Using cellular atomation for security!

+Just a proof of concept, could be re-wired for real implementation, but very slow when faster one way functions exist

 ## The cellular automata
 you can play with a javascript implementation on my website at http://www.wesleyscoolsite.com/automata